 The main components used in this project are:

 Arduino Uno board

-Arduino Uno is an AVR ATmega328P microcontroller based development board with six analogue input pins and 14 digital I/O pins.
+Arduino Uno is an AVR ATmega328P microcontroller-based development board with six analog input pins and 14 digital I/O pins.
 The microcontroller has 32kB ISP flash memory, 2kB RAM, and 1kB EEPROM and can operate at a clock frequency of 16MHz.
-The Arduino Uno board (Board1) provides capability of serial communication via UART, SPI, and I2C.
+The Arduino Uno board (Board1) provides the capability of serial communication via UART, SPI, and I2C.
 In this project, the board is used for the receiver.

 Digital I/O pins 12, 11, 7, 6, 5, and 4 of Board1 are used to interface with the LCD, and its digital I/O pins 2 and 3 are configured as interrupt pins.

 The 212 encoders are a series of CMOS LSIs generally used for remote control system applications.
 These are capable of encoding information consisting of N address bits and 12-N data bits.
 Each address/data input can be set to one of the two logic states.
 The programmed address/data are transmitted together with the header bits via an RF or an infrared transmission medium upon receipt of a trigger signal.

 The 212 decoders are a series of CMOS LSIs that are paired with HT12E encoders for use in remote control system applications.
 The decoders receive serial addresses and data from a programmed 212 series of encoders that are transmitted by a carrier using an RF or an IR transmission medium.
 These compare the serial input data three times continuously with their local addresses.

 If no error or unmatched codes are found, the input data codes are decoded and transferred to the output pins.
 The 212 decoders are capable of decoding information that consists of N bits of addresses and 12 N bits of data.
 For a valid transmission, the address bits of both the encoder and decoder must be the same.